Independent Therapy for Parents under Assessment

 Staff Teams

-Professionals working within OFSTED-registered Residential Family Centre and Family Assessment Centre settings who hold responsibility for assessment and daily support.
+Professionals working within Ofsted-registered Residential Family Centres who hold responsibility for assessment and daily support.

 RFC Therapy recognises the pressure within these environments with frontline experience.